 BAM Media boss, Brett Murray, wrote a personal cheque to have a number of historic Australian touring car prepared for a special demonstration at the event and organised for their original drivers to be present – for many, it was the first time they had driven those cars since their careers ended.

 The BAM Media team worked around the clock for five days to devise and implement the amended V8 Supercars-led program, whilst managing the A1GP collapse.
 The result was an event that maintained much of the atmosphere that the IndyCar events had generated around the Gold Coast.
 This event was the genesis for the international co-driver event that eventuated the following year.

-In the subsequent Parliamentary enquiry around the event, Queensland Sport Minister at the time, Phil Reeves MP officially praised the efforts of Murray and BAM Media on the Hansard for its role in saving the event.
+In the subsequent Parliamentary enquiry around the event, Queensland Sport Minister at the time, Phil Reeves officially praised the efforts of Murray and BAM Media on Hansard for their role in saving the event.